 Women travelling the world alone!?

-You are probably imagining an exotic tribe of dauntless Amazons journeying the adventurous paths of the wide world and fearlessly conquering new exotic territories!
-Are you right?
+You are probably imagining an exotic tribe of dauntless Amazons journeying the adventurous paths of the wide world and fearlessly conquering new exotic territories.

-Data published online paints a curious picture.
-This tribe of solo travellers seems to consist mainly of American and British women, with an additional mix of Canadians, Australians, etc. I myself have met Slovenian, Polish, Hungarian, Italian, and Dutch.
+Data published online paints a curious picture regarding solo female travel.
+This tribe seems to consist mainly of American and British women, as well as Canadians, Australians, and more.
+I myself have met Slovenian, Polish, Hungarian, Italian, and Dutch.

 They are well organized too.
-If you go to the webpage of Women Welcome Women World Wide, you will see photos from Tokyo, Morocco and Canterbury.
-There is also a post from Alaska!
+If you go to the webpage of Women Welcome Women World Wide, you will see photos from Tokyo, Morocco and Canterbury, as well as Alaska.

 Their average age?
 54!
 The tribe seems to be a mix of mostly Baby Boomers (women born between 1946 and 1964) and Millenials (early 1980s to mid-1990s).
 I personally know some women journeying the world solo from the in-between Generation X too.

-They are (mostly) highly educated backpackers with a taste for adventure holidays.
+They are (mostly) highly educated backpackers with a taste for adventure holidays and national parks.

 Why do they wander alone?
 They want to see more of the world and are not willing to wait for others.
-Their favourite destinations are in Europe, the USA and Australia or New Zealand.
-Yet they also visit exotic locations in Iceland, Thailand or India.
+Their favourite destinations are in Europe, the USA, Australia, New Zealand.
+They also visit exotic locations in Iceland, Thailand, India.

-Google word searches for solo trips for women have been growing steadily in the last five years.
-They mark a trend that both tour operators and travel bloggers have clearly seen.
+Google word searches for solo trips for women have been growing steadily.
+They mark a trend that both tour operators and travel bloggers have noticed.

 Holiday companies tout Solo female friendly tours.
-Travel blogs advertise unmissable destinations for solo travellers and share sound advice and inspiring personal stories.
+Travel blogs advertise unmissable destinations for solo travellers.
+Travel writers share sound advice and inspiring personal stories.

 Discovered your travel muse yet?
-Sri Lanka is on your bucket list and you’re planning a journey alone?
-Read on and you’ll find some travel tips for your next road trip or adventure time solo.
+Wanting to cross a destination off your bucket list?
+Read on and you’ll find some travel tips for your next solo female travel.

-If you’re still thinking about it, don’t be afraid and don’t hesitate!
+Are you still afraid or hesitant?
 Exploring the world alone comes with great advantages and every woman should try it!

 Benefits of Solo Female Travel